-Customer service software maker Zendesk (NYSE:ZEN) reported strong growth in the Q3 FY2021 earnings announcement, with revenue up 32.4% year on year to $346.9 million.
-Guidance also exceeded expectations with next quarter revenues guided to $369 million, or 1.57% above analyst estimates.
-Zendesk made a GAAP loss of $54.4 million, down on its loss of $40.7 million, in the same quarter last year.
+Customer service software maker Zendesk (NYSE:ZEN) reported results in line with analyst expectations in Q1 FY2022 quarter, with revenue up 30.2% year on year to $388.3 million.
+The company expects that next quarter's revenue would be around $405 million, which is the midpoint of the guidance range.
+That was in roughly line with analyst expectations.
+Zendesk made a GAAP loss of $66.9 million, down on its loss of $48.9 million, in the same quarter last year.

 Founded in 2006 by three Danish friends who got tired of implementing complex old-school solutions, Zendesk (NYSE:ZEN) is a software as a service platform that makes it easier for companies to provide help and support to their customers.

 It offers a cloud-based help desk which enables customers to reach out for help through various channels like live chat or email and provides companies with a unified interface to track, prioritize, and respond to customers requests.
 By centralising data about customer requests the software makes support teams more efficient, and enables support agents to have full context about the customer.

 Companies need to be able to interact with and sell to their customers as efficiently as possible.
 This reality, coupled with the ongoing migration of enterprises to the cloud drives demand for cloud-based customer relationship management (CRM) software that integrate data analytics with sales and marketing functions.

 Zendesk has a number of competitors in this space, from public companies like Hubspot (NYSE:HUBS) and Salesforce (NYSE:CRM) to private companies like Intercom.

 As you can see below, Zendesk's revenue growth has been very strong over the last year, growing from quarterly revenue of $298 million, to $388.3 million.